thriveweb/sailinginparadise/content/pages/about.md

     - image: https://ucarecdn.com/45612d4c-023c-4409-ab6a-6cbeecabc6a6/-/crop/2052x1420/158,0/-/preview/
       name: Deon
       title: Skipper
-      content: Deon is the newest member of the Sailing in Paradise team.
-He has a love for the outdoors and has 15 years in the marine and tourism industry.
+      content: Deon has a love for the outdoors and 15 years experience in the marine and tourism industry.
 When not skippering for Sailing in Paradise Deon can usually be found hanging out with his dolphin friends and caring for our marine environment by rescuing trapped whales and injured marine life...
 Go Deon!!
     - image: https://ucarecdn.com/9e331ee0-4784-4747-8687-351f1a673ffe/
       name: "Jiah "
       title: Skipper